wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/2-overview-options.md

 Client-side web parts are build using the SharePoint Framework that provides extra capabilities, including access to Microsoft Graph for incorporating personal and organizational information into page experiences.

 Web parts are also context aware, in the sense that they have access to contextual information about the current page.
-For instance, at runtime, the web part can get information about the current user and the current page and site the web part is currently running in.
+For instance, at runtime, the web part can get information about the current user, the current page, and the site that the web part is running in.

 Client-side web parts are flexible as well!
 Developers can use them to create single page applications (SPAs) as single page app pages, the basis for Microsoft Teams tabs and personal apps, and even as the host for Office Add-ins.